mrclapham/canvas_libs/README.md

 * Event listeners

 For anyone with ActionScript experience Easle should have a fairly shallow learning curve, having borrowed much of its syntax and paradigms from ActionScript.
 It allows the nested grouping of elements and EventListeners to be added to created elements in a DOM-like fashion.

 Paths drawing and modification is fairly straighforward using the same moveTo/lineTo syntax found in native Canvas and ActionScript.

-Animations is not hanldled natively but fortunatly Easle is part of the Create.js package
+Animations is not hanldled natively but, fortunatly, Easle is part of the Create.js package which includes Tween.js which is, as its name suggests, an excellent Tweening engine similar to GreenSock.